MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 ## Combining restrictions
 Since Intune supports two Android platforms, it's important to understand how version restrictions work when used together with device platform restrictions:
   * If you allow both platforms for the same group, and then refine it for specific and non-overlapping versions, devices are sent through the Android enrollment flow that's picked for their version.
-  * If you allow both platforms, but block the same versions, devices running blocked versions cannot enroll.
-Users on these devices are sent through the Android device administrator enrollment flow before they are blocked and prompted to sign out.
+  * If you allow both platforms, but block the same versions, devices running blocked versions can't enroll.
+Users on these devices are sent through the Android device administrator enrollment flow before they're blocked and prompted to sign out.

 ### Device manufacturer
 This restriction blocks devices made by specific manufacturers, and is applicable to Android devices only.